davidvkimball/obsidian-custom-slides/README.md

 ![obsidian-custom-slides-plugin-demo](https://github.com/user-attachments/assets/7298ce1a-e354-4976-a4c5-61faa5d80f4e)

+> [!NOTE]
+> You must have the Slides core plugin enabled for this plugin to work.

 ## Features

 - **Customizable Navigation Controls**: Toggle the visibility of left, right, up, and down navigation arrows to remove visual clutter from your presentations.